desmos-labs/desmos/x/reports/spec/02-concepts.md

 A reason id represents the unique id within the subspace that can be used to uniquely reference the registered reason.
 This is assigned automatically when handling either a `MsgSupportStandardReason` or `MsgAddReason` message.

 ### Title
-The title of the reason.
+The title of a reason should be used to give users a quick idea about why they might want to select this reason during the report creation process.
+Good titles should be short and easy to understand (e.g. __Spam__, __Explicit content__, etc).

 ### Description (Optional)
 AN optional extended description of the reason and why the report has been made.